kimdah/Computational-physics/project3/README.md

-Simulation of a Penning Trap
+Simulation of a Penning Trap (Project 3)
 -------------------------------------------------
-This folder contains all the files for project 3

 To build the code:
 $ make